martinjackson/simple-widgets/docs/ConfirmModal.md

 1.  **show** = a boolean variable indicating whether the confirm modal should be displayed (true) or not (false).
 2.  **yesFunct** = a function that will be executed when the user presses the Yes button on the confirm modal.
-3.  **noFunct** = a function that will set the show variable back to false to close the confirm modal, when the user presses the No button.
+3.  **noFunct** = a function that will be executed when the user presses the No button on the confirm model.
+Another use this for this function is to set the show variable back to false to close the confirm modal, when the user presses the No button.
 Also, called to close the confirm modal when the Yes button is pressed.
+4.  **closeFunct** = a function that is used to close the modal when the Yes or No button is pressed.
+If there are both a yesFunct and noFunct, the closeFunct is required to set the show variable back to false to close the confirm modal.
+This option should not be present if the noFunct is used to close the modal.
 4.  **message** = the message to display in the confirm modal.
 5.  **buttonStyle** = the style for the OK button.
 The default style for the button is:
 ```javascript